Republic of Venice

-The Republic of Venice, (Note: Repubblica di Venezia or Repubblica Veneta; Repùblega de Venèsia or Repùblega Vèneta.) officially the Most Serene Republic of Venice and traditionally known as La Serenissima, (Note: Short for Serenissima Repubblica di Venezia; Most Serene Republic of Venice; Serenìsima Repùblega de Venèsia.) was a sovereign state and maritime republic with its capital in Venice.
+The Republic of Venice, (Note: Repubblica di Venezia or Repubblica Veneta; Repùblega de Venèsia or Repùblega Vèneta.) officially the Most Serene Republic of Venice and traditionally known as La Serenissima, (Note: Short for Serenissima Repubblica di Venezia; Most Serene Republic of Venice; Serenìsima Repùblega de Venèsia.) was a maritime republic with its capital in Venice, on the northeastern coast of Italy.
 Founded, according to tradition, in 697 by Paolo Lucio Anafesto, over the course of its 1,100 years of history it established itself as one of the major European commercial and naval powers.
 Initially extended in the Dogado area (a territory currently comparable to the Metropolitan City of Venice), during its history it annexed a large part of Northeast Italy, Istria, Dalmatia, the coasts of present-day Montenegro and Albania as well as numerous islands in the Adriatic and eastern Ionian seas.
 At the height of its expansion, between the 13th and 16th centuries, it also governed Crete, Cyprus, the Peloponnese, a number of Greek islands, as well as several cities and ports in the eastern Mediterranean.

 The islands of the Venetian Lagoon in the 7th century, after having experienced a period of substantial increase in population, were organized into Maritime Venice, a Byzantine duchy dependent on the Exarchate of Ravenna.
 With the fall of the Exarchate and the weakening of Byzantine power, the Duchy of Venice arose, led by a doge and established on the island of Rialto; it prospered from maritime trade with the Byzantine Empire and other eastern states.
 To safeguard the trade routes, between the 9th and 11th centuries the Duchy waged several wars, which ensured its complete dominion over the Adriatic.
 Owing to its participation in the Crusades, Venice increasingly penetrated into eastern markets and, between the 12th and 13th centuries, managed to extend its power into numerous eastern emporiums and commercial ports.
 The supremacy over the Mediterranean Sea led the Republic to the clash with Genoa, which lasted until the 14th century, when, after having risked complete collapse during the War of Chioggia (with the Genoese army and fleet in the lagoon for a long period), Venice quickly managed to recover from the territorial losses suffered with the Treaty of Turin of 1381 and begin expansion on the mainland.